vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 └── servers.conf

 ```

-If usrs who use Bitfusion client version 3.5, please update the `servers.conf` file as follows(**NOTE:** the IP address in `servers.conf` may be different from yours, which means to indicate the IP address of the bitfusion server, please change to your own bitfusion server IP address):
+&nbsp;&nbsp;&nbsp;&nbsp;If usrs who use Bitfusion client version 3.5, please update the `servers.conf` file as follows(**NOTE:** the IP address in `servers.conf` may be different from yours, which means to indicate the IP address of the bitfusion server, please change to your own bitfusion server IP address):

 ```
 # Source file content